Midwife in the Tire Swing

 Chapter 40—Ed Hobart dreams of a Lost Love

-The day Ed Hobart shot himself it was a misunderstanding, not suicide.
+The day Ed Hobart shot himself it was a misunderstanding, not a suicide attempt.
 “So you shot the wall and missed, but hit your big toe.”
 The medical tech’s eyes narrowed and his bandage-winding paused.
 “Tell me about it.”

 The tech maintained eye contact as he groped for a hypodermic syringe.
 “For pain.
 You’ll feel a pinch, that’s all.”